Manage cloud origin access

 By default, Terraform imports an older key version to

-and the most recent version tocredentials_b
+credentials_aand the most recent version tocredentials_b. -

 When running the script, you'll be prompted to manually provide the values for your secret keys.
 This is because these values can't be retrieved from the server.
 To avoid that prompt, first define your secret keys.
 See step 3 of the Create new section for details on several ways you can use to add your secret keys to variables.